mk12/sicp/notes/exercise.md

 These are my solutions to the exercises in <cite>[Structure and Interpretation of Computer Programs][sicp]</cite>.
 The code is written in a language based on [R6RS Scheme][] that provides lightweight modules and assertions, allowing each section to explicitly declare its dependencies and run unit tests.
 The language is described more in the [next section][].

 This project supports three Scheme implementations: [Chez Scheme][], [Guile][], and [Racket][].
 For each one there is a [compatibility shim][] exposing some features that are not part of R6RS under a common interface.
 In my experience, Chez has the best performance and debugger while Racket has the best error messages.
-There are [known issues][] with some implementations: notably, Guile only works when compilation is disabled.

 These webpages are [generated][] directly from source code.